lightonai/pylate/README.md

 )
 ```

-Then we can retrieve the top-k documents for a given query set:
+Then we can retrieve the top-k documents for a given set of queries:

 ```python
 queries_embeddings = model.encode(